 - Discuss the need for limiting unnecessary touching of items within a vehicle to keep possible contamination to a minimum

-- Maintain 6 feet of distance when possible.
+- Maintain distance from others when possible.

 - Shuttle operators will follow vehicle cleaning guidelines prior to operating shuttle and upon completion of shuttle.

 What screening and preventative measures is Adventure Missoula taking?